 Once you have enough visual ideas sketched out you can start diving into the computer software.
 Adobe Illustrator is the industry standard for creating logos, as its primary function is the creation and editing of vector graphics.
 Color and typography are the biggest hurdles in any logo design as there are what seem like infinite choices in both regard.
 Not only do your color choices need to be consistent with meeting the client’s needs, they also need to work across a multitude of platforms.
 Web (screen) and print color gamuts are vastly different, which is why the Pantone Color System is the preferred method for choosing brand colors.

-STEP 4: Step Away & Share
+Step #4: Step Away & Share

 A logo project can sometimes feel never-ending and overwhelming, especially as you approach that initial client presentation or deadline.
 Sometimes stepping away and sharing with others can be a healthy break, and is probably one of the most important unspoken steps in any logo design project.
 Taking a look at other design elements for inspiration or even other components of the client’s style guide (such as their photographic style) can help give a fresh perspective.
 When you step away from the project for a short period, you may have a better understanding of how the project has progressed.
 Sharing the design with colleagues, friends, and family members can also be extremely helpful.
 You may think you’ve accomplished what you set out to but try polling others to see if that goal is being satisfied.
 Input from others can help you fine-tune your artwork and get you closer to a polished final design.

-STEP 5: Presenting to the Client
+Step #5: Present to the Client

 Once you have a completed identity package, it’s time to present to the client.
 A good approach for the initial presentation is to touch on points made in the Design Brief.
 Communicating to the client that you understood the brief, then showing them the results of that understanding will help sell your design.
 As for the visual elements, you should present your designs in a way that shows the evolution of the design and how it would apply in varying instances.
-Placing the logo into mock-ups is an easy way to convey to the client the real world applications.
+Placing the logo into mock-ups is an easy way to convey to the client real-world applications.

 Be confident in your design.
 You should believe in your design and communicate that enthusiasm and energy when you present.
 If you’re presenting more than one logo option, which is common, and you feel passionate about a certain design, let them know.
 Selling a design can be just as difficult as actually creating it, so be proud of your work.
 Using the steps from this blog will help put you on the path to success when embarking on your next logo design project.